reds-all-time-home-run-leaders

 • 2008: 40 homers, 100 RBI

 Now that’s what you call consistent!
 Dunn’s second-best single-season OPS with a full year’s worth of plate appearances came in 2007 when that number checked in at .940.
-The left-handed slugger hit 24 of his 40 home runs prior to the All-Star break, but he took things to another level after the midsummer classic.
+The left-handed slugger hit 24 of his 40 home runs before the All-Star break, but he took things to another level after the midsummer classic.
 Following a .905 OPS performance in the first half, that number jumped up to .985 in the second half.

 He never hit double-digit homers in a month during this particular campaign, but his best overall month was August.
 It included a 1.064 OPS with nine homers and 25 RBI.